FariasFarias/Tetrix/README.md

 To compile the program for Windows, you need to install the ncurses and pthreads libraries using Mingw-get, which can be downloaded from the following link: https://sourceforge.net/projects/mingw/files/Installer/.
 After installation, you can use the make or make tetrix command to compile the program."

-## Testando o Programa

-Você pode encontrar a versão mais recente do programa já compilado e pronto para uso no seguinte link: https://github.com/FariasFarias/Tetrix/releases.

-## Objetivo do Projeto

-Este projeto foi desenvolvido como parte do curso CS50 da Universidade de Harvard.

----

-# Tetrix

-Tetrix is a clone of the Tetris game written in C using the ncurses and pthreads libraries.

-## Compiling the Program

-The program compilation for Windows has been tested and works correctly.
-However, the compilation for Linux has not been tested yet and may have some issues.

-To compile the program for Windows, it is necessary to install the ncurses and pthreads libraries using Mingw-get, which can be downloaded from the following link: https://sourceforge.net/projects/mingw/files/Installer/.
-After installation, you can use the `make` or `make tetrix` command to compile the program.

 ## Testing the Program

 You can find the latest compiled and ready-to-use version of the program at the following link: https://github.com/FariasFarias/Tetrix/releases.